MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 |Display Level="None" AcceptEULA="TRUE"  <br/> |When installing Office, no user interface is displayed.  <br/> |
 |Logging Level="Standard" Path="%temp%"  <br/> |Log files are stored in the %temp% folder.  <br/> |

-## Configuration options for the Office Deployment Tool

-The following options apply to running the ODT in download mode, configure mode, or packager mode.

 ## Add element

 Defines the products and languages to download or install